The Zantac lawsuits claim that Zantac can be contaminated with the cancer-causing substance N-nitrosodimethylamine

 What Do We Know About the Zantac Lawsuits?

 On September 13, 2019, the U.S. Food and Drug Administration (FDA) reported the discovery of the carcinogenic contaminant N-nitrosodimethylamine (NDMA) in Zantac (ranitidine), a common heartburn medication available in both prescription and over-the-counter versions.

-The first Zantac lawsuit was filed in California the day the FDA issued its advisory.
-Plaintiffs accuse drugmakers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.
+The first Zantac lawsuit was filed in California on 2019.
+In that lawsuit, the plaintiffs accuse drugmakers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.

 The exact cause of the NDMA contamination is still under investigation.
 However, during the period in which Boerhinger Ingelheim and Sanofi manufactured and marketed Zantac, scientific research demonstrated a clear link between ranitidine, the active ingredient in Zantac, and NDMA.
 Specifically, when ranitidine comes in contact with water, it creates a chemical reaction that causes the formation of NDMA.

 Despite the availability of this information, the drugmakers chose not to disclose this risk to the government or to consumers.